 Towards the end of a long and challenging conversation, a moment of simple yet profound insight revealed itself: that no matter how much they disliked each other’s working practices, their mutual commitment to patient care was unimpeachable.

-Furthermore, this conviction had both kept them working within a particularly challenging clinical environment that many other professionals had opted to leave.
+Furthermore, this conviction had both kept them working within a particularly challenging clinical environment that many other medics had opted to leave.